sieunhantanbao/nextjs-fundamental/README.md

 - `npm run lint` - Run linting

 ### Docker Commands
-- `docker build -t news-cms .` - Build production Docker image
+- `npm run docker:build` - Build production Docker image
-- `docker run -p 3000:3000 news-cms` - Run production Docker container
+- `npm run docker:run` - Run production Docker container
-- `docker-compose up` - Start development Docker environment
+- `npm run docker:dev` - Start development Docker environment using Docker Compose
-- `docker-compose down` - Stop and remove development Docker containers
+- `docker compose down` - Stop and remove development Docker containers
-- `docker-compose up --build` - Rebuild and start development Docker environment
+- `docker compose up --build` - Rebuild and start development Docker environment

-## Dependency Considerations
+## Dependency Information

-This project contains some dependency version conflicts, particularly:
+This project uses specific versions of React and Next.js to ensure compatibility with all dependencies:

-- **React Version Mismatch**: The `react-modal-video@2.0.2` package requires React 17/18, while the project uses React 19.x.
+- **Next.js**: Version 13.5.6

-### How We Resolved It
+- **React**: Version 18.2.0

-- For development and production builds in Docker, we use the `--legacy-peer-deps` flag to handle these mismatches.
+- **React DOM**: Version 18.2.0
-- This is automatically configured in the Dockerfile and Dockerfile.dev files.
+- **React Leaflet**: Version 4.2.1

-### Alternative Solutions
+### Compatibility Notes

-If you encounter issues with the current approach, consider:
+- The project was downgraded from React 19 to React 18.2.0 to maintain compatibility with `react-modal-video@2.0.2`.

-1. **Downgrading React**: Revert to React 18.x (requires updating Next.js as well)
+- With these versions, no `--legacy-peer-deps` flag is needed during installation.
-2. **Finding an Alternative Package**: Replace `react-modal-video` with a more updated alternative
+- Docker configuration has been updated to match these dependency requirements.
-3. **Forking and Updating**: Create a fork of `react-modal-video` with updated React peer dependencies
+- If you need to update dependencies in the future, please verify compatibility with all packages.

 ## TODO / Future Enhancements